 Unit No. Title of the Unit Content of Unit Contact Hrs.
-Mapped CO 1 Macro Economics Nature, importance, and limitations of macroeconomic analysis; macroeconomic variables; Macroeconomics and its interdependence with microeconomics; stock and flow variables; Circular flow of Income.
-9 1 2 National Income Accounting Concepts, Definition, Significance, methods of calculating national income, Problems in measurements of National Income, GNP as an indicator of welfare 9 2 3 Macro Market Analysis Classical and Keynesian theory of Income determination: Consumption function, Relationship between saving & Consumption, Investment Function, Concepts of the marginal efficiency of Capital, and Marginal Efficiency of Investment.
-Income determination in two three and four sectors of the economy; the concept of Multiplier and Accelerator 9 3 4 Money in a Modern Economy Functions and forms of Money; demand for money classical, Keynesian and Fried-Manian approach; Money supply and credit creation.
-9 4 5 IS-LM Analysis Derivation and shifts of IS and LM curves, the intersection of IS and LM Curves (Simultaneous equilibrium of goods and Money market), the Role of monetary and fiscal policy by using IS-LM curves 9 5
+Mapped CO 1 Introduction to Economics Nature, importance, and limitations of economic analysis; inductive and deductive method; Macroeconomics and its interdependence with microeconomics; stock and flow variables; Circular flow of Income.
+12 CO1 2 National Income Accounting National Income: Concepts, Definition, Significance, methods; Problems in measurements of National Income; limitations of the quantitative method as an indicator of welfare 12 CO2 3 Macro Market Analysis Classical and Keynesian theory of Income determination: Consumption function, Relationship between saving & Consumption, Investment Function, Concepts of the marginal efficiency of Capital, and Marginal Efficiency of Investment.
+The concept of Multiplier and Accelerator 12 CO3 4 Money in a Modern Economy Money: Functions, forms; demand for money; Classical, Keynesian and Friedman's approach; Money supply and credit creation.
+12 CO4 5 IS-LM Analysis Derivation and shifts of IS and LM curves, the intersection of IS and LM Curves, the Role of monetary and fiscal policy by using IS-LM curves 12 CO5